Lung Disease Claims: What You Need to Know

 Please get in touch with our total permanent disability legal experts when you want a TPD claim approved.
 Relax knowing Aussie Injury Lawyers is a 100% No Win, No Fee law firm with a 99% success rate and no upfront fees.

-Our highly experienced TPD lawyers work on TPD insurance claims for everyday Australians every day.
-So, your best chance of a successful outcome is to work with solicitors who have the knowledge and experience to prepare a detailed, professional legal case.
+Our highly experienced TPD lawyers work daily on TPD insurance claims for everyday Australians.
+So, your best chance of a successful outcome is to work with solicitors with the knowledge and experience to prepare a detailed, professional legal case.

 Like most Aussies, you want the best legal team on your side when you can’t work because of an injury or illness.
-A successful TPD benefit paid into your superannuation account provides funds to pay your rent, mortgage, bills, and food.
+A successful disability insurance benefit paid into your superannuation account provides funds to pay your rent, mortgage, bills, and food.

 Unlike some superannuation TPD lawyers, Aussie Injury Lawyers is a 100% No Win, No Fee law firm.
 Our No Risk policy means you have no upfront or ongoing legal costs for the life of your TPD insurance claim.